kylefrost/cop3035-project/README.md

       - Random side of each piece
       - Random placement on 4x4 board
     - Correct choosing logic (e.g. piece has to be next to the next, no doubling up)
-  - 3 minute timer (allow custom time in settings?) to find words
+  - 1 minute timer to find words
 ### Scoring
   - Leaderboard
     - Player list with scores